Sustainable Development Goals in a nutshell

 Where do I sign up?

 However grand this may sound, starting to involve SDGs in sustainable decision-making can feel overwhelming, for understandable reasons.
-Programs like the SDG Accelerator and Fra Filantropi til Forretning in Denmark, and international UN Global Compact support businesses in learning about the SDGs and how to implement them in their strategy.
+Programs like the SDG Accelerator and Fra Filantropi til Forretning in Denmark, and the international UN Global Compact support businesses in learning about the SDGs and how to implement them in their strategy.

 To get started on this challenging and rewarding journey, 2030 Builders has created an SDGs Know-How module that will lift the fog from these 17 ambitious goals.
 The advantage of our module over the aforementioned programs is that the company can do it internally, at your own pace.
 Our modules are self-standing, using gamification and teamwork, so there is no need to wait for a facilitator’s availability.
 This makes engaging the SDGs a more flexible and enjoyable experience.